DariusHutchison/LightHouseController/readme.md

 Launch LighthouseControlCmd.exe with either an 'on' or 'off' argument

 ## Automated running
-Run install_service.bat as admin to install the service.
+Once built, navigate to the LighthouseConstrolService publish directory and run install_service.bat as admin to install the service.
 It watches, every second, for a launch of SteamVR and wakes the lighthouses.
 Then it watches for SteamVR to exit, and puts the lighthouses to sleep